Gooong/pgadmin4/docs/en_US/editgrid.rst

 **Geometry Data Viewer**

-If with PostGIS installed, you can view GIS objects in a map by selecting row(s) and clicking the 'View Geometry' button in the table:
+If with PostGIS installed, you can view GIS objects in a map by selecting row(s) and clicking the 'View Geometry' button in the table.
+If no rows are selected, it will load and render all the rows:

 .. image:: images/geometry_viewer.png
     :alt: Geometry Viewer Button

-You can also view the properties of the geometries directly in the geometry viewer by clicking the specific geometry:
+You can adjust the layout by dragging the title of the panel.
+To view the properties of the geometries directly in map, just click the specific geometry:

 .. image:: images/geometry_viewer_property_table.png
     :alt: Geometry Viewer Property Table